winhowes/AuthTranslator/docs/getting-started.md

 If everything is wired up you’ll get back Slack’s normal JSON response and your message appears in **#general**.

+In production deployments AuthTranslator is typically reached via a wildcard DNS entry like `*.auth.example.com` with a matching wildcard TLS certificate.
+The `Host` header (or subdomain) selects which integration handles each request.

 ---

 ## Running from source (optional)